-This strategic research agenda aligns with recent proposals for more open and responsive modes of research and science policy-making, and attends to the following challenges put forward in contemporary EU-wide policy discourses on "Science with and for society" and "responsible research and innovation":
+The SSH strategic research agenda aligns with recent proposals for more open and responsive modes of research and science policy-making, and attends to the following challenges put forward in contemporary EU-wide policy discourses on "Science with and for society" and "responsible research and innovation": Health and wellbeing, Secure, safe and resilient societies, Communication, collaboration and citizenship and, Integration, impact and reflexivity.

-- Health and wellbeing

-- Secure, safe and resilient societies

-- Communication, collaboration and citizenship

-- Integration, impact and reflexivity

-Health and wellbeing comprises the mental and physical of individuals and the social health of populations.
+Health and wellbeing comprises the social, mental and physical health of individuals as well as social factors such as the strength and diversity of social bond within a community and its capacity of autonomy.
 Achieving health and wellbeing requires investments on behalf of decision makers and research communities at a time of economic restraint and the aging of populations across Europe.
 Research in the field of SSH explicitly addresses these aspects and draws connections between health and wellbeing to ensure quality of life for all.